 Note that LocalService account is used for running the services if Windows Built-in Account option is chosen.
 For administrative tasks, including global service manager installation, upgrade, and patching, you should log on using a Windows account that has administrative privileges.

-See Chapter 3 of the Oracle Database Platform Guide for Microsoft Windows for details and recommendations regarding the use of Oracle home user.
+See Chapter 3 of the Oracle Database Administrator's Reference for Microsoft Windows for details and recommendations regarding the use of Oracle home user.

-2.3 Installing a Global Service Manager
+Installing a Global Service Manager

 To install a global service manager: